White House Officials Worried Freezing Ukraine Aid Could Break The Law

 The transcript of his deposition was released on Tuesday along with that of Philip Reeker, a top State Department official.

 An OMB attorney was said to have resigned at least in part over concerns about the need to follow the law, Sandy told investigators.
+A second OMB employee also resigned in September, Sandy said, after expressing "frustrations about not understanding the reason for the hold."

 In Sandy's case, he described receiving an email on July 12 from a supervisor that announced Trump wanted to hold up military-support funding for Ukraine.

-Note: An earlier caption mistakenly said Mark Sandy's closed-door deposition was last month; it was actually earlier this month.